Fundamental groups of formal Legendrian and horizontal embedding spaces: Introduction.

 \section{Introduction.}

-The computation of the homotopy type of the space of Legendrian embeddings into a contact $3$-fold has a long story.
+The computation of the homotopy type of the space of Legendrian embeddings into a contact $3$--fold has a long story.
 For a while, it was thought that the computation could be made at the formal level.
-We mean by that that the inclusion of the space of Legendrian embeddings into the space of formal Legendrian embeddings, i.e. the space of pairs: smooth embedding and formal Legendrian derivative, was a weak homotopy equivalence.
-This was proven to be wrong in the key article \cite{Bennequin}; in which it was shown that the formal space associated to the standard contact $\R^3$ possesses some formal connected components that are not representable by Legendrian knots.
-In other words, the restriction of the induced map of the inclusion at $\pi_0$-level was not surjective.
+We mean by that that the inclusion of the space of Legendrian embeddings into the space of formal Legendrian embeddings, ie the space of pairs: smooth embedding and formal Legendrian derivative, was a weak homotopy equivalence.
+This was proven to be wrong in the key article of D. Bennequin \cite{Bennequin}; in which it was shown that the formal space associated to the standard contact $\R^3$ possesses some connected components that are not representable by Legendrian knots.
+In other words, the restriction of the induced map of the inclusion at $\pi_0$--level was not surjective.
 This was the first hint of ridigity phenomena in contact topology.
-Later on, there has been an industry checking how far the inclusion map is at $\pi_0$-level from being injective or surjective \cite{Fraser, Chekanov, Etnyre, Lenhard, Szabo}.
+Later on, there has been an industry checking how far the inclusion map is at $\pi_0$--level from being injective or surjective, see, eg, the work of Chekanov \cite{Chekanov}, Ding and Geiges \cite{DingGeiges}, Eliashberg and Fraser \cite{EliashbergFraser}, Etnyre and Honda \cite{EtnyreHonda} or Osv\'ath, Szab\'o and Thurston \cite{Szabo}.

 The next step was the study of higher homotopy groups.
-This was developed by \kalman \cite{kalman} using pseudoholomorphic curves invariants and by Sabloff and Sullivan \cite{Sabloff} using generating functions invariants.
-However, they just checked that the elements in the homotopy in the Legendrian embeddings space were trivial as elements in the smooth embedding space.
-We show that all \kalmans examples are non trivial in the space of formal Legendrian embeddings, see Section \ref{Kalman}.
-This makes unnecessary the use of sophisticated invariants.
+This was developed by \kalman \cite{kalman} in dimension $3$ using pseudoholomorphic curves invariants and by Sabloff and Sullivan \cite{Sabloff} in dimension $2n+1$, $n>1$, using generating function invariants.
+However, they just checked that several non trivial loops in the space of Legendrian embeddings were trivial as elements in the fundamental group of the space of smooth embeddings.
+We show that all \kalmans examples are non trivial in the space of formal Legendrian embeddings, see Section \ref{section:KalmanLoop}.
+This makes unnecessary the use of sophisticated invariants to compute these examples.
 In order to do that, we compute the fundamental group of the space of formal Legendrian embeddings.
 This is the content of Section \ref{FormalLegendrian}.
-In fact, we believe that all the known examples are formally non trivial.